CodecoolGlobal/el-proyecte-grande-sprint-1-csharp-attilaklmn/README.md

  - Register/login user
  - View movie list/upcoming screenings
  - Reserve tickets for selected screening
-Admin side:
  - Currently admin user can not be registered, but feel free to use this test account: Username: Gabika, Password: Gabika32.
 (After login select the admin view option in the dropdown menu)
- - Add movies to the list
+ - As admin: add movies to the list
- - Add new screenings
+ - As admin: add new screenings

 <p align="right">(<a href="#readme-top">back to top</a>)</p>